GSA/challenges-and-prizes/_all-challenges/1279-the-mobile-fingerprinting-innovation-technology-mfit-challenge.md

   Hosted by the Public Safety Communications Research (PSCR) Division of the National Institute of Standards and Technology (NIST), this two-phase challenge, has a prize purse up to $430,000.
 The First Responders Network Authority and AT&T Corporation (FirstNet Built with AT&T) are partnering with PSCR on this challenge.

   **Make a difference for public safety first responders!** Continue reading to learn about this two-phase challenge.
 Join PSCR on September 22 for the Phase 1 Kickoff Webinar.
 Compete in Phase 1 by submitting your entry by 5:00 PM (ET) on October 18, 2021.
+Entries can be submitted through the Challenge website at <https://www.mfitprize.com>.

   **Summary of Important Dates**